 - After the participant's termination or withdrawal from the program, at the discretion of the Safe at Home manager.

-- An Agency Exemption Request Form must be completed and signed by the head of the agency and submitted for review by the Safe at Home program manager prior to the release of address information.
+- A request for exemption must be submitted by the head of the law enforcement agency for review by the Safe at Home program manager prior to the release of confidential address information.
 If you have any questions, please contact the Safe at Home program at (877) 322-5227.

 Back To Top